bitrise-io/bitrise-webhooks/README.md

   * Right now `bitrise-webhooks` only supports the *Push events* trigger for GitLab Webhooks.
 6. Click `Add Web Hook`

 That's all, the next time you push code (into your repository) a build will be triggered.

+### Gogs - setup & usage:

+All you have to do is register your `bitrise-webhooks` URL as a Webhook in your [Gogs](https://gogs.io) repository.

+1. Open your *project* on your repository's hosting URL.
+1. Go to `Settings` of the *project*
+1. Select `Webhooks`, `Add Webhook`, then `Gogs`.
+1. Specify the `bitrise-webhooks` URL (`.../h/gogs/BITRISE-APP-SLUG/BITRISE-APP-API-TOKEN`) in the `Payload URL` field.
+1. Set the `Content Type` to `application/json`.
+1. A Secret is not required at this time.
+1. Set the trigger to be fired on `Just the push event`
+1. Save the Webhook.

+That's all, the next time you push code (into your repository) a build will be triggered.